Capturing the stories of the NHS

 COVID-19

-There have been some coronavirus related stories gathered in the past few months.
-However, the pandemic and social distancing rules have made it more difficult to conduct interviews.
+The onset of the pandemic and social distancing rules from March 2020 made it more difficult to conduct interviews.

-Naturally, the solution was working remotely, and an incredible 400 telephone interviews have taken place since lockdown.
+Naturally, the solution was working remotely to capture coronavirus related stories, and an incredible 1500 telephone interviews took place between 2020 and 2023.

-“This is an extraordinary moment in the service’s history, so we had to do something,” Stephanie said.
+“This was an extraordinary moment in the service’s history, so we had to do something,” Stephanie said.

-“Some of the interviews are happening with the same individuals on a recurring basis so we can capture how COVID-19 is developing and affecting the NHS, which has been fascinating.”
+“Some of the interviews happened with the same individuals on a recurring basis so we captured how COVID-19 developed and affected the NHS, which has been fascinating.”

-“Some of our volunteers have fed back that being part of this project during the pandemic has helped them massively because it’s given them a purpose during lockdown.”
+“Some of our volunteers have fed back that being part of this project during the pandemic helped them massively because it gave them a purpose during lockdown.”

 Making a difference